jasonhemann/21SP-CS2800/_lec/lec17.md

   _short_.
 But it _works_ and that's all we need.
 Point being, we can discuss sets of strings, and you'll know I'm not cheating.

+## The Decision Problem

-## Decision Problem.
-How do you even phrase this as a decision problem?
+### How do you even phrase halting on input as a decision problem?

    A set.
 A set of strings.
 Which sets of strings?
 What we want is the set of strings, that /codes/ for,

    H = {<M,w> | where M codes for a pair of a TM M and M-input w, and halts on input w.}